Kandru/farmsim-status-plugin/README.md

 ![Farming Simulator Status Plugin Logo](https://github.com/Kandru/farmsim-status-plugin/blob/main/icon.jpg?raw=true)

-This plugin gives a almost complete overview about your Farming Simulator 25 server from your webbrowser.
-It contains two parts: a LUA plugin and a Python script.
-The LUA plugin gathers data every minute and writes it to an XML file.
-The Python script reads this file and creates a website which is updated regularly.
+This plugin offers a detailed overview of your Farming Simulator 25 server directly from your web browser.
+It includes two main components: a LUA plugin and a Python script.
+The LUA plugin collects data regularly and writes it to an XML file.
+The Python script reads this file and generates a regularly updated website.

 See https://github.com/kandru/farmsim-status-gui for more information about the GUI.